BASIS OF UNITY

 It is important to provide enhanced support to agency staff and volunteers, and to recognize the serious impact of vicarious trauma often experienced as a result of working with trauma and violence survivors.

 By working from feminist principles of decision making - including working cooperatively and in non-violent ways – the agency can demonstrate an alternative organizational structure which could be modelled elsewhere in society.

-Sexual abusers must be held accountable by society and the legal system.
+People and institutions who perpetrate sexual and gender-based violence and harassment must be held accountable by society and the legal system.